-Greetings from York & Lancaster County chapter for the Society for Creative Anachronism!
+from the York & Lancaster County Chapter of the Society for Creative Anachronism!

 Welcome to the Dream!

-Welcome to the Society for Creative Anachronism.
+Welcome to the Society for Creative Anachronism (SCA).
 If you are reading this, you may already share an interest in the Middle Ages.
-There are estimated to be 50,000 participants in the SCA (Society for Creative Anachronism) worldwide.
-We are an international non-profit educational organization, with groups covering the North American continent, as well as groups in Japan, Australia, and throughout Europe.
-Our purpose is to recreate the atmosphere of the Medieval and Renaissance periods of European history, with emphasis on life in and around the courts in Europe.
+There are estimated to be 50,000 participants in the SCA worldwide.
+We are an international non-profit educational organization, with groups covering the North American continent, as well as groups in Australia, Europe, Japan, and the Philippines.
+Our purpose is to recreate the atmosphere of the Medieval and Renaissance periods of world history, with emphasis on daily life and culture.
 The time period of the SCA ranges from the collapse of the Roman Empire to approximately the year 1600, at the end of the reign of Elizabeth I of England.
 We cover about 1000 years of history.

 The SCA is organized geographically.
 The Knowne World encompasses the globe, and is divided into 19 kingdoms.
-The Shire of Owlsherst is located in the East Kingdom.
-The East Kingdom currently extends from Delaware in the south, running northward along the east coast, including parts of Pennsylvania and New York, all of New Jersey, Connecticut, Massachusetts, New Hampshire, Vermont, and Maine, as well as the Eastern Canadian provinces of Quebec, Nova Scotia, Newfoundland, New Brunswick, and Labrador.
-The East Kingdom is bordered by the Kingdom of Atlantia to the south, and the Kingdoms of Aethelmearc and Ealdormere to the west.
 Each kingdom is further divided into smaller “chapters” such as cantons, shires, and baronies, which are further described under the newcomer links.
 The main offices of the SCA are in Milpitas, CA.

 We share a dream of daring knights and lovely ladies, of castles and of tourneys, and colorful banners flying.
 Feasting with kings and queens, attending royal courts, and living the ideals of honor and courtesy, this is what we are about.
 We do this by learning new arts and skills, by teaching these things to others, supporting the efforts of each other, and treating each other with respect.

-My name is Robbie Rose, known in the Society as Unna Rose, a local Chatelaine, which is an officer charged with giving information to those interested in learning about the SCA, and helping newcomers to make connections within the Society.
-I can point you to various useful resources, answer questions, introduce you to members and even provide basic loaner clothing (we call it garb) and feast gear (plate, bowl, cup, flatware and napkin for meal) until you are able to acquire your own.
+Each chapter of the SCA has a Chatelaine, which is an officer charged with giving information to those interested in learning about the SCA, and helping newcomers to make connections within the Society.
+They can point you to various useful resources, answer questions, introduce you to members and even provide basic loaner clothing (known as “garb”) and feast gear (plate, bowl, cup, flatware and napkin for meal) until you are able to acquire your own.
 You may contact the Owlsherst Chatelaine at any time by sending and email to firstname.lastname@example.org.
 Owlsherst also has designated officers for specific activities.
 You may review the list of officers at your leisure, and send email to any of them in the event you have relevant questions for them.

-Here are a few resources that would be helpful for you!
+Here are a few resources that may be helpful for you!
 (Just click the links below)

-- This unofficial map can get you started in learning the geography of the SCA.
-Note that while it has boundaries for all of the known kingdoms, it does not have complete information on branches below the kingdom level.
+- Geography: This unofficial map can get you started in learning the geography of the SCA.
+Note that while it has boundaries for all of the known kingdoms, it does not have complete information on chapters below the kingdom level.

-- Facebook is an unofficial but popular site where members share photographs and status of their various projects in process, recommendations, and general chatter.
-Join our local SCA chapter group and like our Facebook Page.
-You are also welcome to join any of the other local groups regardless of your residence.
+- Facebook: Facebook is an unofficial but popular site where members may share photographs and status of their various projects in process, recommendations, and general chatter.
+You may join our local SCA chapter group and like our Facebook Page.
+You are also welcome to join any of the other local discussion groups regardless of your residence.
 It is also worth noting that Facebook has hundreds of SCA special interest discussion groups with content you may find interesting.